2026 East Fork Challenge

 -

-Rental canoes are available for the race.
-The rental fee is $40/boat and includes the boat, pfd(s), and paddle(s).
+Rental canoes are available for the race and includes the boat, pfd(s), and paddle(s).
 The canoes will be delivered to the start/finish area for you.
 In addition, a limited number of kayaks are available.
 However, the kayaks will only be available for solo racers.
-The rental canoes DO have a center seat in them.
 If you are a team of 4, you will need to rent 2 canoes.

 -